canonical/metrics/README.md

 {"status":"success","data":{"numDeleted":1}}
 ```

-If however, an attempt is made to delete a non-existant metric the numDeleted
-value will be 0.
+If however, an attempt is made to delete a non-existent metric the numDeleted value will be 0.